-Weekly Quiz: Almost every Wednesday at the beginning of class, there will be a quiz.
+Quizzes: The Wednesday after homework is due, there will be a quiz (typically given at the beginning of class).
 The quiz will cover material from class, lab, and homework.
 No make-up quizzes will be given.
 However, your lowest quiz score will be dropped.
 Open book/notes.

 SPICE Projects: Three computer simulation problems will be assigned during the semester.
 One letter grade (10% off grade) will be dropped per day late or per weekend that the completed project is late.
-After 5 days, the completed project will be given 25 points.
+After 1 week, the completed project will be given 25 points.

 Exams: Three exams and a final will be given as noted on the class schedule.
 Exams will be closed notes and book.
-You will be allowed 1 sheet ( $8 \frac{1}{2}$ by 11) front and back of handwritten notes for each exam.
+You will be allowed 1 sheet (8 1⁄2 by 11) front and back of handwritten notes for each exam.
 The final will be broken into 3 parts.
 The final is optional.
 If the final is not taken, the midterm exam scores will be used to calculate the final grade.
 If the final is taken, that exam will be used to calculate the final grade.
-If the first exam.
-The second part corresponds to the material of the first exam.
+The first part corresponds to the material of the first exam.
 The second part corresponds to the material of the second exam and similarly for the third part of the final.
 You will be allowed 1 sheet for the each part of the final.
 In NO CASE will make-up exams be given unless the student obtained approval from the instructor PRIOR to the time of the exam.
 In emergency situations, students will be expected to produce a doctor's certificate indicating the nature and time of the medical emergency.